 Questions to Ask When Adopting a French Bulldog

-Any questions that you would want to ask a breeder can also be asked at shelters and rescue organizations.
+You can also ask any questions you would want to ask a breeder at shelters and rescue organizations.
 Some important questions include:

 - How is the dog around other animals?